Ernie-Su/Quadcopter_F330/README.md

 I write this blog to record my processing.

-First, I use the follwing stuffs in my quadcopter:
+First, I use the follwing components in my quadcopter:
 * F330 Frame
 * 2212 Motor x 4
 * 8045 Propellers x 4